Embracing the Interests and Passions of Autistic Individuals, No Matter What They Are

-I recently featured an article on Facebook about age appropriate interests written by Christine Motokane, a young adult with autism.
+I recently featured an article on Facebook about age appropriate interests written by Christine Motokane, an autistic young adult.
 Some of her interests were deemed “inappropriate for her age” by well meaning people around her.
 Christine’s mother became concerned about her childhood interests as they continued into her high school years.
 She hired a behaviorist to teach Christine what age appropriate interests were.
 The behaviorist created a “cool” and “not cool” chart for Christine’s interest.
 This exercise was to help Christine fit in better with classmates.
 It wasn’t until she was in college that her former interests began to surface again and she embraced them as a young adult.
 It also made her realize how destructive that therapy was to her well being.
 Christine says:

 “I became anxious and second-guessed myself (which I still do today) when I started liking cartoons again.
 This is because when I was younger, I picked up on how it was considered “childish” to like cartoons such as Hello Kitty, “Frozen” etc. I thought I was regressing because for the last five or six years, I had interests that were more mainstream.”